 August

 Competitive applicants begin to receive interview invitations in August.
 Virtual Interviews are held on Mondays, Thursdays & Fridays.
-Early Decision applications must be verified by AMCAS by August 1st and all supplemental documentation received by the UCF College of Medicine Admission Office by August 15th.
+AMCAS must verify Early Decision applications by August 1st, and all supplemental documentation must be received by the UCF College of Medicine Admission Office by August 15th.

 September/October